liberland/laws/drafting/consolidated/border_law.md

    c) Organizational and professional rules for IBIS personnel.

-## Chapter 2: Border and Immigration Officers and their duties

 ### Article 32: Designation, Authority, and Duties of Border Officers

 #### Section 1: Designation and Authority of Border Officers